superben2010/ULAPPH-Cloud-Desktop/README.md

 Too Long; Dont Read (TL;DR)
 ----------------
-- Watch the latest demo video here https://www.youtube.com/channel/UCfmBlIM8pbOs3Vaq1lTZ22Q
+- Watch the latest demo video here https://www.youtube.com/embed/VL-9y36O4Lg
-- If given access, you can try the latest version at https://www.ulapph.com
-- But for now, the live demo version is not accessible to the public due to cloud usage cost.
-- ULAPPH is personally developed using Go or Golang programming language.
+- ULAPPH was developed using Go or Golang programming language and JS/HTML/CSS codes
-- ULAPPH is not a commercial product hence the demo site is not available publicly.
-- ULAPPH is simply a product of my hobby with a goal to become productive and learn Golang!
-- It's been tried to run as standalone server inside Docker Desktop, Android Termux, Linux machine, Windows 10 machine or in Google Appegine Standard or in Google Cloud Run or Kubernetes as a docker container in any cloud provider.
+- ULAPPH could run inside Docker Desktop, Android Termux, Linux machine, Windows 10 machine or in Google Appegine Standard, Google Cloud Run or Kubernetes
+- The goal of this system is to provide a Windows-like or MacOS-like desktop interface while providing productivity tools and integrations

 Versions
 --------------